mikesplore/Uni-Connect/README.md

 ### 1. Repositories and ViewModels Initialization
 - **Purpose**: To fetch and manage data related to the module from different sources.
 - **Functionality**:
-  - Initializes various repositories (module, announcements, assignments, timetables, etc.) using a custom application context (`UniAdmin`).
+  - Initializes various repositories (module, announcements, assignments, timetables, etc.) using a custom application context (`UniConnect`).
   - Creates ViewModel instances for each repository using their respective factories.
 This ensures that data is managed and accessed in a consistent manner across the composable.

 ### 2. State Observers